 In addition, Frey says crying actually removes toxins from the body.
 Tears help humans eliminate stress hormones like cortisol that build up during times of emotional turmoil and can wreak havoc on the body.
 Crying is both a physical and emotional release that helps humans start over with a blank slate.

 - It Reduces Manganese

 The simple act of crying also reduces the body’s manganese level, a mineral which affects mood and is found in significantly greater concentrations in tears than in blood serum.
-Elevated levels can be associated with anxiety, irritability and aggression.
+Elevated manganese levels can be associated with anxiety, irritability and aggression.

 - Embrace Your Emotions and Humanity

 The next time you’re feeling overwhelmed and fighting back tears, do yourself a favor and keep these points in mind.
-Finding a quiet place to decompress or a supportive should to cry on might be exactly what you need.
+Finding a quiet place to decompress or a supportive shoulder to cry on might be exactly what you need.

 Sources: Biological Role of Emotional Tears Emerges Through Recent Studies (https://www.nytimes.com/1982/08/31/science/biological-role-of-emotional-tears-emerges-through-recent-studies.html); The effects of chronic stress on health: new insights into the molecular mechanisms of brain–body communication (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5137920/); Can the distress-signal and arousal-reduction views of crying be reconciled?
 Evidence from the cardiovascular system. (https://www.ncbi.nlm.nih.gov/pubmed/17516822); Toxicological Profile for Manganese. (https://www.ncbi.nlm.nih.gov/books/NBK158868/); The social impact of emotional tears (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4882350/)